BiggerPockets/patterns/_patterns/code-review.md

 experience, refactors the existing code).
 Then:

 * Communicate which ideas you feel strongly about and those you don't.
 * Focus on substantive issues rather than stylistic preferences.
-It's OK to comment on how you might do something differently and still approve the PR.
+It's okey to comment on how you might do something differently and still approve the PR.
   Just because someone does it a different way doesn't mean that the code is wrong.